Journalist & Analyst

-Neri Zilber is a journalist and analyst on international politics and culture, focusing primarily on the Middle East, and an adjunct fellow of the Washington Institute for Near East Policy.
+Neri Zilber is a journalist and analyst on international politics and culture, focusing primarily on the Middle East.
+He is also an adjunct fellow of the Washington Institute for Near East Policy and an advisor to Israel Policy Forum, where he hosts the Israel Policy Pod.

-He is a regular contributor to The Daily Beast, Foreign Policy, Financial Times, and The Globe & Mail, and his work has appeared in the New York Times, Washington Post, Guardian, The Atlantic, New Republic, Foreign Affairs, Vox and Politico Magazine, among other outlets.
+Neri is a regular contributor to The Daily Beast, Foreign Policy, Financial Times, New Lines Magazine and The Christian Science Monitor, and his work has appeared in the New York Times, Washington Post, Politico, The Atlantic, New Republic, Guardian, Foreign Affairs, Vox, and the Globe & Mail, among other outlets.

 He is the co-author of State with No Army, Army with No State: Evolution of the Palestinian Authority Security Forces 1994-2018, and the contributing author on Israel's social protest demonstrations for The Occupy Handbook (Little, Brown), a chronicle of the global "Occupy" movement.

 Neri has held fellowships at BICOM (Senior Fellow & Director of Research 2019-2020), the Heinrich Boell Stiftung (Transatlantic Media Fellow 2019), the Washington Institute for Near East Policy (Visiting Scholar 2014-2015), the Institute of Current World Affairs (2011-2013), and the U.S. Library of Congress (2005-2006).
 In addition to reportage and analysis, Neri has consulted for the private sector on political and economic risk.

 He has been quoted in the New York Times, Wall Street Journal, Washington Post and Financial Times, and has appeared on CNN, BBC, NPR, CBS, Fox News, France 24, Al Jazeera English, NHK (Japan), CBC (Canada) and CNBC Asia.
 He also lectures widely to diverse groups and conferences.

 Neri was raised and educated in Israel, Singapore, Spain, and the United States.
 He holds a bachelor’s degree from the School of Foreign Service, Georgetown University and a master’s degree from the Department of War Studies, King’s College London.